-I am available to speak at conferences on millenials/97ers, open data, democracy, women in technology.
-To book me to speak at your event please email email@example.com
+I am available to speak at conferences on millenials/97ers, open data, democracy, women in technology and suicide in teenagers.
+To book me to speak at your event please email firstname.lastname@example.org.
+My profile on WikiStage is here.

 I do charge to speak at events because I take them seriously and it takes a lot of work to produce a talk that will be of value and unique to your audience.